UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: Task Parallel NAMD
 * In Slurm scripts on Spartan MPI programmes will need to set the paths to the OpenMPI wrappers (`module avail OpenMPI/`).
 Some simple examples are available at: `/usr/local/common/OpenMPI`
-* A number of applications are already designed to be task parallel; NAMD (a molecular modelling progam) is one.
+* A number of applications are already designed to be task parallel; NAMD is one.
 An example slurm script is located at `/usr/local/common/NAMD`.
 This script can be run and can be visualised locally with VMD.
 -- *Slide End* --

 -- *Slide* --